Meth Addiction Treatment and Recovery

 - Meth users may talk and chatter constantly.

 - Since meth is stimulant, many users report a severe loss of appetite.
 A meth user may not eat for an extended period of time, and lose a significant amount of weight.
 Meth users often look gaunt and drawn, and their unhealthy diet will outwardly effect their skin and hair.

 - Meth wreaks havoc on the internal systems of the body, so users may appear sweaty, have a racing pulse and high blood pressure and dilated pupils.

 - One of the most common and easy to spot signs of meth addiction is “meth mouth”.
 Since methamphetamine use dries up the salvia in the user’s mouth, his or her teeth may turn brown and begin to rot.

 Long term damage from meth use and abuse include increased heart rate, high blood pressure, increased risk of stroke from damaged blood vessels in the brain, and an increased risk of liver, kidney, and lung damage.
 Meth users also have higher rates of short term memory loss, extreme mood swings, and an inability to comprehend abstract concepts and ideas.

 A recent survey indicated that one out of every 33 teens has tried meth.
 The drug is cheap, accessible, and offers a long lasting high.
 Once the signs and symptoms of meth addiction have been recognized, withdrawal is the standard for rehab, often done in tandem with treatment for depression and other mental illnesses.
 Meth has one of the highest relapse rates of any stimulant, but early intervention is key to a successful recovery.

-If you or someone you know is struggling with meth addiction, The Treatment Specialist can help you locate the best program for you needs.
+If you or someone you know is struggling with meth addiction, call to connect with a treatment program that can help you.
 Call for a free confidential assessment at 866-644-7911.